 Implementing new technologies that enhance our user experience.
-We expect new technologies, including those utilizing generative AI, to continue to drive user engagement.
-As new technologies develop we evaluate whether those technologies can be incorporated into our apps to enhance the user experience.
-We are planning to further integrate AI technologies into our services, which integrations may become important to our operations over time.
+We expect new technologies, including those utilizing generative AI, will be needed to continue to drive user engagement.
+As new technologies develop, we evaluate whether those technologies can be incorporated into our apps to enhance the user experience.
+In particular, we are working to further integrate AI technologies into our services, such as the recent launch of several AI integration initiatives, including the introduction of AI photo selection features to the Tinder and Hinge services, and an enhanced recommendation system, as well as integrated dating support, to the Hinge service.
+These integrations, and others that may be launched in the future, may become important to our operations over time.
 The rapid evolution of AI will require the dedication of significant resources to develop, test, and maintain these technologies.
 We expect other technologies to evolve and be tested in our services and incorporated into our apps in the future.